-Contractor Award (\$ millions) Date/Description Egypt N/A 1994 - Order for 30 Scouts for their Coastal Border Surveillance System (CBSS) installed in mobile sensor stations.
-Deliveries completed in February 1996 Egypt N/A 1995 - Request for pricing of an additional 12 CBSS units, plus amendment of the original contract to include five EO subsystems with pedestal-mounted TV cameras and thermal imagers.
-First deliveries in mid-1996 Royal Belgian Navy N/A May 1995 - Belgian navy contract for the modernization of three Wielingen class frigates: replacement of Raytheon 1645/9X with Scouts Netherlands Navy N/A January 1997 - Royal Netherlands Navy's order for 11 Scout systems for eight Karel Doorman frigates and future ships (presumably LCFs) Finnish Navy N/A October 1997 - Order for two Scout FMCW radars
+Contractor Egypt Award (\$ millions) N/A Date/Description 1994 - Order for 30 Scouts for their Coastal Border Surveillance System (CBSS) installed in mobile sensor stations.
+Deliveries completed in February 1996.
+Egypt N/A 1995 - Request for pricing of an additional 12 CBSS units, plus amendment of the original contract to include five EO subsystems with pedestal-mounted TV cameras and thermal imagers.
+First deliveries in mid-1996.
+Royal Belgian Navy N/A May 1995 - Belgian navy contract for the modernization of three Wielingen class frigates: replacement of Raytheon 1645/9X with Scouts.
+Netherlands Navy N/A January 1997 - Royal Netherlands Navy's order for 11 Scouts for eight Karel Doorman frigates and future ships (presumably LCFs).
+Finnish Navy N/A October 1997 - Order for two Scout FMCW radars.